bugok/blog/content/post/remember_to_question_the_constraints.md

 ---
 title: "Remember to question the constraints"
 date: 2022-05-11T19:32:38+03:00
+summary: When tackling a large-scale problem, remember to crystallize what are the constraints of your domain.
 ---

 A few days ago, a colleague demonstrated an impressive pattern.
 He (again) was able to have an interesting observation when root-causing an issue.
 Seeing this more than once let me to ask him about it.
 I wanted to learn how he approaches a problem.